ESiWACE/esdm/README.md

 -   `esdm_dataspace_copy()` Copy constructor.

--   `esdm_dataspace_subspace()` Create a dataspace that contains a subset of the logical space of its parent dataspace.
-This copies the datatype and assumes C data layout for the subspace.
+-   `esdm_dataspace_subspace()` Create a data space that contains a subset of the logical data space of its parent data space.
+It copies the datatype and assumes the C data layout for the subspace.
 If this is not desireable, follow up with a call to `esdm_dataspace_copyDatalayout()`.

--   `esdm_dataspace_makeContiguous()` Create a dataspace with the same logical space and datatype, but which uses the C data layout.
+-   `esdm_dataspace_makeContiguous()` Create a data space with the same logical space and datatype, but which uses the C data layout.

-All these functions return a pointer to a new dataspace **which must be destroyed with a call to `esdm_dataspace_destroy()`**.
+All these functions return a pointer to a new data space **which must be destroyed with a call to `esdm_dataspace_destroy()`**.

-Data layout can only be set explicitly after a dataspace has been created.
+Data layout can only be set explicitly after a data space has been created.
 This is done by a call to `esdm_dataspace_set_stride()` or to `esdm_dataspace_copyDatalayout()`.
-The first allows the user to specify any regular data layout, including, but not limited to Fortran data layout.
-The later assumes that the dataspace will be used to access the same data buffer as the dataspace from which the data layout iscopied.
+The first allows the user to specify any standard data layout, including but not limited to Fortran’s data layout.
+The latter assumes that the data space will access the same data buffer as the data space from which the data layout is copied.
 As such, `esdm_dataspace_copyDatalayout()` is very convenient for data subseting operations.

 ##### The Simple API

-For convenience and performance reasons, ESDM provides a set of preprocessor macros that allocate a dataspace on the stack.
-Macros are provided for 1D, 2D and 3D dataspaces, and come in variants that either assume start coordinates at the origin of the coordinate system, or allow the offset to be specified explicitly.
+For convenience and performance reasons, ESDM provides preprocessor macros that allocate a data space on the stack.
+Macros are provided for 1D, 2D, and 3D data spaces and come in variants that either assume start coordinates at the origin of the coordinate system, or allow the offset to be specified explicitly.
 The macros without explicit start coordinates are:

     esdm_dataspace_1d()
     esdm_dataspace_2d()